Azure-Samples/app-service-networking-samples/README.md

 1. Select the URL of the App Service to navigate to the web application.

-1. In the web application select the SQL menu and check the _Use Azure Managed Identity to connect to the database_ box.

 1. Select _Submit_.
 This should give you a response on the same page with an access token and an output indicating you successfully logged in to the database by using a managed identity and from a public IP address.